Santa Maria della Pace: Cesi Chapel

 The second chapel on the right, the Cesi Chapel, was designed by Antonio da Sangallo the Younger, and has a very fine Renaissance decoration on the external arch by Simone Mosca, as well as two small frescoes, the Creation of Eve and the Original Sin by Rosso Fiorentino.

 Ponzetti Chapel

 The first chapel on the left (Ponzetti Chapel) holds the noteworthy Renaissance fresco "Madonna with Saints" by Baldassarre Peruzzi, who is better known as an architect.
 The second chapel has marble taken from the ruins of the Temple of Jupiter Capitolinus.

 The tribune has paintings by Carlo Maratta, Peruzzi, Orazio Gentileschi, Francesco Albani and others.

 Bramante Cloister

 A main feature of the church and monastery complex is the Bramante cloister.
-Built in 1500–1504 for Cardinal Oliviero Carafa, it was the first work of Donato Bramante in the city.
+Built in 1500–1504 for Cardinal Oliviero Carafa, it was the first work by Donato Bramante in the city.
 It has two levels: the first is articulated by shallow pilasters set against an arcade; the second also has pilasters set against an arcade which is vertically continuous with the lower story, but with columns located in between each arch span.

-The cloister has an exhibition space and a coffee bar on the upper level.
+In the present day, the cloister has an exhibition space and a coffee bar on the upper level.